Work portfolio

 2023-present: Freelance work as Humans Make Tech

 I wrote about how we can create a more humane web for trans people at A List Apart, the web magazine for people who make websites.
-Perhaps the highlight of my career.
+Since then, it’s been a connecting thread in my career.

 2020: Trans-inclusive library systems, services, spaces